olizilla/oli.zilla.org.uk/src/content/posts/2026-05-21-digital-interop-in-the-nhs/index.md

 <figcaption>

-Using data from [6b.health](https://6b.health), I pieced together data on the EPR in use at every trust.
-So I built a chart to show the number of distinct EPR systems per county.
+Using data collected by [6b.health](https://6b.health), I built a chart to show the number of distinct EPR systems per county.
 Some have 10!
 That’s ok!

 This is a somewhat risky chart to share.
 One way to interpret it is that we should have fewer distinct EPR systems, and that we should standardise on one.